Phishing Attacks: Understanding Threats and How to Stay Safe

 Real-Life Phishing Examples: Learning from Notorious Cases

 Examining real-life phishing examples can provide insights into the sophistication of these attacks and the potential consequences for victims.
 Notable cases include the phishing attack on Yahoo in 2014, where cybercriminals gained access to user accounts, compromising millions of personal records.
-Another example is the "CEO fraud" phishing scam, where attackers impersonated company executives to trick employees into transferring funds to fraudulent accounts.
+Another example is the "CEO fraud" phishing scam, where attackers impersonate company executives to trick employees into transferring funds to fraudulent accounts.

 How to Prevent Phishing Attacks: Essential Strategies